 The consumption of Japanese anchovy by three baleen whales was estimated to be 739 thousands tons during May to September, equivalent to roughly 2.2 times the total estimated recent Japanese anchovy's catch in the western North Pacific.
-The biomass of this species is estimated 4.8 million tons (Fisheries agency of Japan, 2008).
+The biomass of this species is estimated 4.8 million tons.
 The consumption was equivalent to 15.4 % of their biomass.